 BEFORE YOU START: If you are planning on working with video for more than one semester, or are planning to make long projects in a video class, we strongly recommend that you invest in a FireWire drive to which all your media and project files will be saved.
-LaCie or TekServe drives are generally reliable.
+Glyph drives are generally reliable.
 We also advise students who will be using their drives for multiple purposes to create a partition specifically for video, which you can do using Mac's Disk Utility (in the Utilities folder under Applications) before you format the drive.
-Final Cut Pro cannot communicate with remote files - including any files stored on your server space -- at sufficient speed to work properly, so if you work from the server you will experience frequent errors; and if you work from the local hard drives you may find yourself competing for drive space, vying for specific workstations, or frequently copying and reconnecting media files from one machine to another.
-A FireWire drive will make your lives easier and can easily be reformatted and used for storage or backup of other files if you decide to abandon your video ambitions.